 - Challenge prejudice when we see or hear it.

 - Share the message and fly the flag.
-This year we were planning to take part in the Pride in London parade for the first time, along with other charities including CLIC Sargent and Trekstock, and young people we’ve supported.
-We’re sad that coronavirus put paid to those plans, but we’ll be back in force in 2021!
+In 2020 we were planning to take part in the Pride in London parade for the first time, along with other charities including CLIC Sargent and Trekstock, and young people we’ve supported.
+We’re sad that coronavirus put paid to those plans, but we’ll be back in force as soon as we can!

 - Keep listening, and use what we learn to improve our services – we can always do more to support LGBTQ+ young people.

 Further support and recommended reading